BrightManu-lang/SPN-param-recovery/README.md

 3. **Robust to Missing Events**
    On SPN trajectories with 20 % randomly dropped events, our surrogate achieves an RMSE of 0.108 on rate coefficients, while running orders of magnitude faster than traditional MCMC.

+## Simulation
+Simulation is dones in SPIKE (Chodak).
+The SPN model file is ....